smirnovalnik/embedded-systems-course/docs/syllabus/syllabus.md

 can be tested without the evaluation board.
 However, this simulator supports only the central processor unit, but not the peripheral modules of the microcontroller unit.

-`Keil MDK Lite Edition` initially knows nothing about `MDR32F9Q2I` microcontrollers.
+`Keil MDK Lite Edition` initially knows nothing about `MDR32F9Q2I` microcontroller.
 Therefore, you need to install the package `mdr_spl_v1.5.3.pack`.
 After installing this package, when creating a project, you can select